7 Great Ways to Liquidate InventoryJune in Blog

 - Donate to Charity.
 The tax advantages of this will vary immensely by jurisdiction.
 In many jurisdictions though, you may actually receive no taxable benefit from donating inventory.
 You will receive karma points no matter what jurisdiction you’re in though :)

-- Prolonging your pain and storing items at a 3PL.
 A lot of people prolong their pain and store their items at a 3PL and rack up $25/pallet monthly storage fees (or more) and eventually disposing the inventory (or worse, slowly selling the inventory at a loss).
 3PLs are full of these clients.
+Don’t be one of these people.
+At some point, you need to move on from your inventory.

 Liquidating inventory is one of the harshest realities of being a retailer and most of us have a few sad heartbreak songs about losing money on dead inventory.
 I have a great story (OK, not so great) about mistakenly ordering $10,000 in marine products for U.S. boats that was only compatible with European boats (over 3 years I think I found every American with one of these European boats though!).